Eman-Alshaikh/reading-notes/README.md

-# Reading Notes
+# **Reading Notes**
-This website contains the tasks related to the reading notes :page_facing_up: for the Advanced Software Development in Python course ..
+This website contains the tasks related to the reading notes :page_facing_up: for the Advanced Software Development in Python course :books:
-## Code 102 - Intro to Software Development
+##  :red_square:Code 102 - Intro to Software Development
 ### Table Contents: